×

-The most common injury for athletes is finger fractures.
-Oftentimes these injuries to the hand or wrist can lead to forearm and elbow pain as well do to the number of connections from the arm to the hand.
+The most common injury for athletes is a finger fracture.
+Oftentimes these injuries to the hand or wrist can lead to forearm and elbow pain as well, due to the number of connections from the arm to the hand.

 Expert Hand and Wrist Specialists in Wake County